nathan-andosen/vue-ts-webcomponent/README.md

 * Clone the repo
 * Run ``npm install``
-* Now you will want to change the name of the component, this will need to be done in a few places:
-  * Change the file names under the directory _/src_
-  * You will also need to update file url's and component names in the source files
-  * Update the index .html files in the _/build_ directory.
-These are used for development, so you can change these to your needs.
-  * Update the componentName in the _/config/rollup.config.js_ file.
-  * Also update the package file properties: _name_, _main_ and _module_.
 * You should be good to go, refer to the commands below.

 __Commands:__